andrasq/node-qconfig/Readme.md

 * if no hierarchy specified, preload `default` and postload `local`
 * fix pre-, postload layer merging
 * test with qnit 0.19.0
+* fix env-not-configured warning
+* fix caller-passed preload/postload layer merging
+* do not fall back to built-in loader if caller specified a loader to use
+* fix caller-provided layer merging
+* clean up and simplify _loadConfigFile()
+* clean up and simplify getCallingFile()

 1.6.3
 * fix loading from a nested subdirectory listed without surrounding parentheses